plusk01/8086-toolchain/readme.md

 **Linux:**
 + `cdefs` not defined: Make sure Linux prereqs are installed
 + Parsing errors with Perl generated headers/macros: At some point the files were saved with 'DOS' line endings instead of Unix, so if you see a `^M` (Windows carriage return char) that is likely the issue and saving (or overwriting) the file correctly should fix it.
 Make sure to blow away any generated files.
++ If on Ubuntu 17.04 or higher, you may get the following error: `xterm: cannot load font '-misc-fixed-medium-r-semicondensed--13-120-75-75-c-60-iso10646-1'`. emu86 will still work fine.
+If you wish to fix the error, you can try following the steps in this form:  http://forum.porteus.org/viewtopic.php?f=53&t=1013

 **Mac:**
 + `cpp` does not remove `//` comments correctly: See Makefile example below, make sure to add `-xc++` flag to `cpp` to remove c99 style comments.